ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 The parameter integration time is set to be 16, and at this case the brightness value's level range for APDS9960 can be obtained as:
 1025*16 = 16400.

-**Rule for the change**:
-    1. If the light intensity is higher than the previous one, *RP2040* will type a 'o' on the screen.
-    2. If the light intensity is lower than the previous one, *RP2040* will conduct backspace operation and delete the corresponding character on the screen.
-    3. If the light intensity is in the reasonable range, nothing will happen.

 **Small Game Rule**:
     1. System print the hint to interact with the user to let the user open or close the flashlight.